YEI UCAS free application guide for 2027 entry.

 -LSE Reference Teachers workshop

-This was possible because I used the approach mentioned above: submitting extenuating circumstances and school context separately.
-Very often, students with extenuating circumstances end up with shorter references because characters are used to explain personal circumstances.
-That has never made sense to me, as it crowds out the academic and super-curricular evidence that other students are able to include.
+That was only possible because I used the approach mentioned above and sent my extenuating circumstances and school context separately.
+A lot of students with extenuating circumstances end up with shorter references because so many characters get used explaining their situation.
+That has never really made sense to me, because it pushes out the academic and super-curricular evidence that other students are still able to include.

-In hindsight, there should have been a bigger focus on my academic ability and less on flexing of my extra/supercuriculars – it still worked at the end of the day lol.
+In hindsight, there probably should have been a bigger focus on my academic ability and slightly less on showing off my extra and super curriculars, although it still worked in the end lol.

-One thing you should aim for is having quantifiable comments, such as “top in the cohort” or “top 2% of the school”.
-Statements like these are taken far more seriously than general positive comments about attitude or aptitude alone, as nearly every reference includes such praise.
+One thing you should really aim for is quantified comments, like “top in the cohort” or “top 2% in the school”.
+Statements like that carry much more weight than vague positive comments about attitude or aptitude, because almost every reference says those kinds of things.

-You can and should push your teachers and referee to include details like this.
-I explicitly asked mine to remove much of the generic praise and instead focus on concrete achievements that could be backed by evidence, for example, my involvement in Model United Nations or specific details about my economics think tank, which is far more relevant for a politics and economics application.
+You can, and should, push your teachers and referee to include details like this.
+I asked mine to cut down a lot of the generic praise and focus more on concrete achievements that could actually be evidenced, like my involvement in Model United Nations or specific details about my economics think tank, which was much more relevant to a Politics and Economics application.

-Note how I even linked my travels back to political economy reports and explicitly stated that they were self-funded, to demonstrate independence and life skills.
-While I do not think this makes a massive difference on its own, it is still far more effective than simply name-dropping.
+Also note that I even linked my travels back to political economy reports and made clear that they were self-funded, to show independence and maturity.
+I do not think that makes a huge difference on its own, but it is still much stronger than just name-dropping things with no reflection.

 My reference